Riyaonweb/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
+# Rock-Paper-scissorss
-A simple Rock Paper Scissor Game
+A simple Rock Paper scissors Game
-Rock > scissor
+Rock > scissors
 Paper > Rock
-Scissor > Paper
+scissors > Paper
 The game gets the Computer Choice and Player Choice to give Result at the end.